mgroseman/break/README.md

 # break
 Don't run this, will break things on your system.
-(Used for troubleshooting)
+(Used for troubleshooting exercise)